PennTracks

 Morris Arboretum Gardens

-Morris Arboretum
+Morris Arboretum & Gardens

-Morris Arboretum is Penn’s own Arboretum located in Chestnut Hill.
+Morris Arboretum & Gardens is Penn’s own Arboretum located in Chestnut Hill.
 It hosts over 92 acres of gardens and hosts tours throughout the day.
 The arboretum offers events throughout the year that students can attend.
 Students will be picked up by a bus to go to Morris.
 (First- and Second-Year Tour)

 Picture: Morris Arboretum (Photo by Peter Miller | CC ND NC 2.0)

-Food Truck
+Food Trucks

 Walk around Penn and Drexel’s Campus and see all of the different food trucks that have become favorites of University City.
 Then take the options you have learned on the tour and use them throughout the semester when you want a quick budget-friendly lunch.
 (First- and Second-Year Tour)